 Select Page

-Today’s guest post, the first in the Playing Office Politics series, is by Jennifer V. Miller, the Managing Partner of SkillSource, a training and consulting company that helps emerging leaders “master the people equation”.
-Her experience as a human resources generalist, training facilitator and corporate manager helps her develop the “people side” of those who want to maximize their influence.
-Connect with Jennifer at The People Equation blog, LinkedIn, Twitter, and Facebook.
+Today’s guest post, the first in the Playing Office Politics series, is by Jennifer V. Miller, Managing Partner of SkillSource, a training and consulting company that helps emerging leaders “master the people equation”.
+Jennifer’s experience as a human resources generalist, training facilitator and corporate manager helps her develop the “people side” of those who want to maximize their influence.
+Connect with Jennifer at The People Equation blog.

 Jennifer V. Miller